spiceai/cookbook/catalogs/glue/README.md

 # AWS Glue Catalog Connector

-The AWS Glue Catalog Connector allows Spice to query tables registered in your AWS Glue Data Catalog.
+The AWS Glue Catalog Connector enables Spice to query tables registered in an AWS Glue Data Catalog.
+It supports tables referencing S3 data in Iceberg, Hive-style Parquet, and CSV formats.

-This cookbook demonstrates how to configure Spice to connect to AWS Glue and query datasets.
+This guide demonstrates steps to configure Spice for integration with AWS Glue and query datasets.

 ## Prerequisites